 - A fresh coat of paint or a “white” backdrop sets everything apart.
 It reduces the risk of things getting lost, as they often do in a dark closet and allows everything to easily be seen.
 I highly recommend using a shade of white.
 You can find all of my favorite cream paint colors here.
 We used Benjamin Moore Soft Chamois for our hall linen closet.

 - Use adjustable shelving, if possible.
 This allows you to adapt your closet as your needs change.
 Maintaining the same width between your shelves is visually appealing.
+We are lucky to have built in wooden shelving, but wire shelves work well for linens too.

 What Should Go in a Linen Closet?